-Here’s five words any small business would be thrilled to consider at this point: “Let’s move past the pandemic.”
+Here are five words any small business would be thrilled to consider at this point: “Let’s move past the pandemic.”

 Yes, it presented unprecedented existential business challenges.
 And yes, it forced ten years of digital banking innovation into about eight months.
 And although the virus itself is proving to be a stubborn global force from a business perspective, it’s time to move on.
 The next cycle of business dynamics for small businesses will be about the move from survive to thrive.
 It will be about evaluating the changes of the past year and building on them.
 And the best source of advice and solutions to move forward are banks – both corporate and community.
 As banks move from “digital-first” to “digital next,” small businesses present a unique and profitable opportunity.

 New footing for the small business-banking relationship requires a wider lens than the pandemic.

 - First, on the positive side, the 30 million US small businesses that have made it through the cauldron of 2020 represent a $370 billion opportunity for financial institutions.

 - Second, small businesses now need banks to be a source of digital next banking technology as well as more basic blocking-and-tackling functions like back-office operations, accounting and invoicing.

 - Third, the small business customer, like the consumer, is moving decidedly toward digital banking.
 According to an Accenture December 2020 report, only 32 percent of consumers interacted with their bank via website or mobile app in 2018.
 By the end of 2020, that was up to 50 percent.

 On the more challenging side of the ledger, the cash flow and cash management issues that resulted from the pandemic could be more acute as small businesses mount a comeback.
 Government programs may have helped in 2020, but now small businesses need to generate cash, spend it efficiently and plan for the lifecycle of the business, not an interrupted set of unprecedented events.
 The small businesses-banking relationship in many cases may need to be reset.